Associate Professor, Department of History

-Jennifer Hart has been doing research in Accra (Ghana) and London for the last ten years.
-She interested in the everyday lived experiences of Africans, and the varied ways the mundane of everyday life intersects with 20th century liberal ideals (development, citizenship, modernization, democracy, etc.).
-Jennifer has published articles in the International Journal of African Historical Studies, International Review of Social History, and African Economic History, and her recent book, Ghana on the Go: African Mobility in the Age of Motor Transportation, is available through Indiana University Press.
-In this book, Hart traces how different groups of Ghanaians shaped a distinct culture of automobility that reflected both the influence of foreign technological cultures and the socioeconomic priorities of African residents throughout the 20th century.
+Jennifer Hart has been doing research in Accra (Ghana) and London for the last fifteen years.
+Her work challenges modernist conceptions of spatial and economic development, studying the ways in which Africans imagined alternative futures for themselves and their countries, using and adapting technologies in new and meaningful ways and articulating new values of expertise and skills.
+Jennifer has published articles in the International Journal of African Historical Studies, International Review of Social History, and African Economic History, Technology and Culture, the Oxford Research Encyclopedia of African History, and her recent book, Ghana on the Go: African Mobility in the Age of Motor Transportation (Indiana University Press, 2016), which was a 2017 finalist for the prestigious Herskovits Prize from the African Studies Association.
+In Ghana on the Go, Hart traces how different groups of Ghanaians shaped a distinct culture of automobility that reflected both the influence of foreign technological cultures and the socioeconomic priorities of African residents throughout the 20th century.
 She argues that early African appropriation of motor transportation technology and its subsequent expansion as an important economic sector, both as a niche for African entrepreneurs and as a primary mode of public transportation for both passengers and goods, allowed Africans in the Gold Coast/Ghana to have greater role in defining what autonomy meant and how it was exercised in the 20th century.

 - Ph.D., History, Indiana University, 2011